Selaginella99/Manuscript-Review/Relationship-between-mtDNA-mutations-aging.md

 - Main characteristics of the study subjects should be presented, like sample size, sex and folds of HV2 amplification of in all ages in Figure 1.

-- In all the tests, a *p*-value below 0.05 was considerated to be significant.
+- In all the tests, a *p*-value below 0.05 was considered to be significant.
 But the negative correlation between the number of defective amplification events and age in dentin and pulp was shown the corresponding *p*-value in both populations in Figure 1.

 - The same problem in Figure 2, only correlation coefficients were presented, but their associated *p*-value were not given respectively, the significance was not statistically evaluated.